 Background: I know there is a need for a defense budget and a standing military.
 I don’t dispute that one bit.
 What I believe needs more explanation is why we spend significantly more than any other nation (or furthermore, more than many other nations’ combined military spending).
 Moving on…

 If the chart published by the Wall Street Journal based on data from the Office of Management and Budget, Associated Press, and Dow Jones Newswires is correct along with my simple addition, the rest of the budget totals $572.3 billion, or $98.3 billion less than the defense budget.

-Remember you can look at the Wall Street Journal’s charts for yourself, but for your information here and now, the budget areas by rank are:
+Remember you can look at the Wall Street Journal’s charts for yourself (alas, they are no longer available), but for your information here and now, the budget areas by rank are:

 - Health & Human Services